History of the Jews in France

 Some synagogues were pillaged and the mayors of a few eastern towns (Strasbourg, Troyes, etc.) forbade the celebration of Sabbath (to apply the week of ten days).

-Many of them died in battle as part of the Army of the Republic while fighting the forces of Europe in coalition.
+Many of them died in battle as part of the Army of the Republic while fighting the forces of Europe in a coalition.

 To contribute to the war fund, candelabra of synagogues were sold, and many Jews deprived themselves of their jewels to make similar contributions.